exaexa/ShinySOM/README.md

 ### I want to export the analysis results, but clicking the buttons does not start any download.
 Why?

 Analysis results are exported to the server side of the application.
 You may download it from the data transfer interface, accessible by clicking the "Upload/download data" button in the top bar.

+### Is ShinySOM suitable for producing graphics for publication?

+Not directly -- all visualisations in ShinySOM are optimized for on-screen viewing only.
+You can get high-quality prints of any produced data using the standard R tools (e.g. `ggplot`); an example of that is available in [the tutorial](TUTORIAL.md).

+### Where is the FlowSOM metaclustering and Consensus clustering?

+FlowSOM-style metaclustering is perhaps the most noticeable part of FlowSOM workflow that we have modified.
+There has been a lot of discussion (most recently by [Pedersen&Olsen in Cytometry A](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.23917)) about how the unsupervised clustering output does not really match many biologically relevant expectations.
+ShinySOM tries to avoid this "algorithmic bias" by using the [idendro-style](https://github.com/tsieger/idendro) clustering tool ([shinyDendro](https://github.com/exaexa/shinyDendro)), that:

+- gives the scientist a very fast way to select the well-separated clusters detected by FlowSOM by a simple mouse click,
+- at the same time, allows him to precisely observe and quickly correct deficiencies in the detected data structure (again using just a few mouse clicks),
+- avoids many anti-intuitive properties of the clustering algorithms, such as the selection of cluster number, and appearance of clusters of "uncategorizable" data.

+### Is there any support for the more common embedding algorithms, like tSNE, UMAP or trimap?

+In the interactive environment, the used visualization&embedding method is required to be very fast in order to be useful.
+We currently use EmbedSOM, because it can deliver a good embedding in several seconds (moreover, the SOM computation is shared with clustering).
+On the contrary, tSNE and UMAP usually take several minutes even on relatively small datasets.

+Outside of ShinySOM, you may apply any dimensionality reduction algorithm to the data in an exported dataset.
+You can use e.g. the `ExportDF` function from the API to get the raw cell expression data in datasets, which can be used as input of tSNE or UMAP.
+(See the tutorial for more information on API use.)

+### How to turn on the SIMD support?

+You need EmbedSOM installation compiled with the matching compiler flags; ShinySOM will automatically use the result.
+See [EmbedSOM documentation](https://github.com/exaexa/EmbedSOM) for details.
+The expected speedup of SOM building and embedding ranges between 3x and 20x, usually around 5x.

+## Troubleshooting

 ### I found a bug, what to do now?